t0mmylam/letterboxed-solver/README.md

 Welcome to the Letterboxed Solver – a personal project designed to help solve the Letterboxed game from the New York Times.
 For those unfamiliar, Letterboxed presents you with letters arranged in a circle, and your task is to create words that start and end with these letters.

-In developing this solver, I’ve employed a Trie data structure, a powerful tool for efficiently storing and retrieving words.
+In developing this solver, I've employed a Trie data structure, a powerful tool for efficiently storing and retrieving words.
 It allows for fast and effective searching, ensuring that no possible solution is left unchecked.

-This project isn’t just about finding answers; it’s also an exploration of how data structures like Trie can be applied in practical, real-world scenarios to enhance performance and results.
+This project isn't just about finding answers; it's also an exploration of how data structures like Trie can be applied in practical, real-world scenarios to enhance performance and results.

 Feel free to use this tool next time you find yourself in a Letterboxed challenge, and watch it swiftly provide you with all the possible solutions.
 Enjoy solving!